muecoin/Guides/making_a_MUE_proposal.md

 now depending on how many masternodes you have the out will vary.
-Here is the output for a 2 masternode setup:
+Here is the output for a 3 masternode setup:

     {
-  "overall": "Voted successfully 2 time(s) and failed 0 time(s).",
+      "overall": "Voted successfully 3 time(s) and failed 0 time(s).",
       "detail": {
-    "MN3": {
+        "MN1": {
           "result": "success"
         },
+        "MN2": {
+          "result": "success"
+        },
-    "MN4": {
+        "MN3": {
           "result": "success"
         }
       }
     }

 --------------------------------------------------------------